Market Surveillance Regulations

 - ,

-- and other governmental or intergovernmental entities
+- and other governmental or intergovernmental bodies

 Article 4 concerns the obligations of economic operators in relation to products covered by certain Union harmonization legislation.
-This article applies to: construction products; personal protective equipment; gas-fired appliances; noise emissions from equipment intended for outdoor use into the surrounding environment; machinery; toys; ecodesign of energy-related products; restrictions on the use of certain hazardous substances in electrical and electronic equipment; pyrotechnic articles; recreational craft and personal watercraft; simple pressure vessels; electromagnetic compatibility; non-automatic weighing instruments; measuring instruments; equipment and protective systems intended for use in potentially explosive atmospheres; electrical equipment designed for use within certain voltage limits; radio equipment; pressure equipment; unmanned aerial vehicles (drones).
-Commission
+This article applies to: construction products; personal protective equipment; gas-fired appliances; noise emissions from equipment intended for outdoor use into the surrounding environment; machinery; toys; eco-design of energy-related products; restrictions on the use of certain hazardous substances in electrical and electronic equipment; pyrotechnic articles; recreational craft and personal watercraft; simple pressure vessels; electromagnetic compatibility; non-automatic weighing instruments; measuring instruments; equipment and protective systems intended for use in potentially explosive atmospheres; electrical equipment designed for use within certain voltage limits; radio equipment; pressure equipment; unmanned systems (drones).Commission

-In the Slovak Republic, Act No. 128/2002 Coll.on State Control of the Internal Market in Matters of Consumer Protection (current version) applies (the amendment by Act No. 108/2024 Coll. shall apply from July 1, 2024).Market
+In the Slovak Republic, Act No. 128/2002 Z. z. on State Control of the Internal Market in Matters of Consumer Protection (current version) (the amendment by Act No. 108/2024 Z. z. shall apply as of July 1, 2024).

 The Ministry of Industry and Trade (MPO) is designated under Section 3 of Act No. 87/2023 Coll. as the central liaison office.

-Act No. 87/2023 Coll. amends Act No. 90/2016 Coll., Act No. 22/1997 Coll., Act No. 477/2001 Coll., Act No. 102/2001 Coll., Act No. 406/2000 Coll., Act No. 156/1998 Coll.
+Act No. 87/2023 Coll. amends Act No. 90/2016 Coll., Act No. 22/1997 Coll., Act No. 477/2001 Coll., Act No. 102/2001 Coll., Act No. 406/2000 Coll., and Act No. 156/1998 Coll.

-Market Surveillance of Products is extended to include non-harmonized products, the Hallmarking
+extends the scope of the Act on Market Surveillance of Products to include non-harmonized products,

-Office is added to the list of supervisory authorities,
+the Hallmarking Office is added to the list of supervisory authorities,

-product (see Section 6).
+dangerous product (see Section 6).

 Legislation is being prepared in the Slovak Republic—supervision in the area of consumer protection: